-As I read aloud, my husband and I start cracking up.
+As I read aloud, I start cracking up.

 Alice had written a line in there that said something along the lines of, “I hesitated to interview a grown adult woman I barely knew on such a personal topic.”

 I scrunched my nose at those words grown adult woman.
-My husband looked at me and with a teasing voice and laughter said,“You’re a grown adult woman!”
+My friend looked at me and with a teasing voice and laughter said,“You’re a grown adult woman!”

 We both started laughing very hard.

-Maya had a blank stare on her face, unaware of why her parents were so entertained at this sentiment.
+Maya had a blank stare on her face, unaware of why we were so entertained at this sentiment.

 Yesterday, after school as our girls had a car playdate (yes, literally, playing in the car), I chatted with my mama friend about my birthday plans coming up and how I “don’t feel 40.”
 She smiled, lovingly, nodding, right there with me.
 And then said, “Our spirit always stay young, and our bodies get older and fall apart.”